 The best times to climb here are Fall and Spring.
-Winter can be excellent in a drought year.
+Winter can be excellent on a warm day in a drought year.
 Summer is usually hot, but climbing is quite viable in early mornings and in the shade of late afternoons and evenings.

 Have fun climbing at PSOM, it's a magical place!